manland/slides-angularjs/NousDeveloppeur/data3/angularjs.md

 !SLIDE small bullets ============================

-This pull-request want to simplify the definitions of aliases.
+This pull-request wants to simplify the definitions of aliases.

 Here at [ITK](http://www.itkweb.com/) we use intensively aliases, with time our aliases.properties grownth exponentially.
-Lot of patterns are similare but with little changes.
+Lots of patterns are similare but with little changes.

 So we have implemented a json parser, and we have added variable feature.

 Specifications :

- * the `yoga_aliases` directory in `ressources` directory contain the definitions in multiple files ending by json
+ * the `yoga_aliases` directory in `ressources` directory contains the definitions in multiple files ending by json
  * a file can have multiple aliases and/or multiple variables
- * a file contain a single json object
+ * a file contains a single json object
- * the property of this object must have name start by `$` for aliase and `@` for variable
+ * the property of this object must have its name starts by `$` for aliase and `@` for variable
  * the value of each property is an array
  * each array can contain string for local value, or object for child value